Barichara: Our First Big Break

 “Oh, dude.
 Yeah.
 You guys will be totally fine.
 Colombians are super chill about wild camping and this town has been so tranquilo!”

 MUSIC TO OUR EARS.
 They told us about their visit to Parque Nacional Natural El Cocuy, which we had been trying to decide if we would visit.
-That park was a bit out of the way with not much updated information available.
-After a brief closing due to conflict with the indigenous people who depend on the mountains and glaciers located in the park, it was open again.
 Our new friends raved about the place and stressed the fact that it is a must-do.
 They offered to snap a photo of us, wished us luck and made their way off into dusk.
 We were in high spirits after that conversation and decided that the proper way to celebrate was with shots of aguardiente.
 Shruthi hadn’t had her aguardiente experience yet.

 Barichara was peaceful, safe and the perfect place to decompress after the few eventful days we had.
 It’s a lovely laid back little town with cobblestone streets, colonial architecture and an adorable main square.
 We really enjoyed just strolling the streets and people watching in the plaza garden.
 It was generally pretty quiet with mostly locals around.
 Every once in a while there would be little bursts of activity as a small group of tourists made their way into town for an hour or two via bus.
 Even at its busiest, the amount of people around was never overwhelming.
 The point is: it certainly never felt overly touristy, despite it being mentioned in Lonely Planet.
 We found a temporary haven in this positively charming little town.